hybridgroup/gobot/platforms/tinkerboard/README.md

 * [Debian TinkerOS](https://github.com/TinkerBoard/debian_kernel/releases)
 * [armbian](https://www.armbian.com/tinkerboard/) with Debian or Ubuntu

 > The latest "Tinker Board Debian 10 V3.0.11" is official discontinued.
-Nevertheless it is well tested with gobot.
+Nevertheless it is tested with gobot.
 There
 > is a known i2c issue with the Kernel 4.4.194 if using block reads. armbian is known to work in this area.
+We recommend
+> to use "armbian bookworm minimal", because it is used for the latest development steps of gobot.

+## Configuration steps for the OS

 ### System access and configuration basics